The Guide to Stakeholder Interviews: What Works and What Doesn’t

 Prepare your questions

-The best kind types of questions to ask are open-ended questions– these require interviewees to go into greater detail and provide greater insight.
-It’s likely you’ll want to ask intuitive follow-up or clarifying questions, even for answers that appear obvious – it’s crucial that you get as much information as possible.
-Be sure to leave time to respond to the questions, comments and concerns of your interviewee.
+The best kind types of questions to ask are open-ended questions.
+These require interviewees to go into greater detail and provide greater insight.
+It’s likely you’ll want to ask intuitive follow-up or clarifying questions, even for answers that appear obvious — it’s crucial that you get as much information as possible.
+Plus, be sure to leave time to respond to the questions, comments and concerns of your interviewee.

 12 important stakeholder interview questions to ask